maxisi/gwpols/index.md

 # Gravitational-wave polarizations

-Like electromagnetic waves, gravitational waves (GWs) come in two distinct polarization states.
+Like electromagnetic waves, gravitational waves (GWs) in general relativity (GR) come in two distinct polarization states.
 These can be parametrized in a number of ways---we illustrate a few examples below.

+This page contains a summary of the detailed treatment in my review, _Parametrizing gravitational wave polarizations_ (M. Isi, 2022) [[arXiv:2208.03372](https://arxiv.org/abs/2208.03372)], and complements it with animated versions of Figures 2 and 4.

 ## The linear basis